 Furthermore, Berberine has also been reported to have beneficial effects on functioning of the nervous system, and it can protect the neurons from various brain damage [10].
-On the other hand, among different therapeutic ways to effectively cope with the side effects of cardiovascular injuries, physical activity is recommended as a multifactorial nonpharmacological remedy with no adverse effects.
+On the other hand, among different therapeutic ways to effectively cope with the side effects of cardiovascular injuries, physical activity is recommended as a multifactorial non-pharmacological remedy with no adverse effects.

-It has now been widely recognized that an intense physical activity induces major homeostatic changes in the body's internal environment, which means it offers challenges to cells to survive under stress conditions [16].
-On the other hand, increased mechanical and metabolic requirements through exercise in several organs and tissues, especially skeletal muscles, may and cardiac disrupt their thereby, increase the cellular homeostasis. damage death. inflammation, or and immunological changes in the blood [17, 18].
+It has now been widely recognized that an activity induces intense physical major homeostatic changes in the body's internal environment, which means it offers challenges to cells to survive under stress conditions [16].
+On the other hand, increased mechanical and metabolic requirements through exercise in several organs and tissues, especially skeletal cardiac muscles, may disrupt their and thereby, increase the cellular homeostasis. inflammation, damage death, and or immunological changes in the blood [17, 18].